DanielaBWeiss/BeerW-BigData-Project/features/README.md

 # Features

-Some of the features are given as indices.
+This folder includes mappings from the index to the matching column id found in the table.
-This folder includes mappings from the index to the matching item title.
+These mappings were given to us by the company.